Elehuris Montero Player Props: Rockies vs. Dodgers

 Dodgers Pitching Rankings

-- The 8.6 strikeouts per nine innings put together by the Dodgers pitching staff ranks 17th in the league.

-- The Dodgers have a 4.52 team ERA that ranks 24th among all MLB pitching staffs.
+- The Dodgers have the 24th-ranked team ERA across all league pitching staffs (4.53).

-- Dodgers pitchers combine to rank 21st in baseball in home runs allowed (96 total, 1.2 per game).
+- The Dodgers rank 20th in baseball in home runs surrendered (96 total, 1.2 per game).

-- Kershaw goes for his 10th win when he makes the start for the Dodgers, his 16th of the season.
-He is 9-4 with a 2.72 ERA and 103 strikeouts in 89 1/3 innings pitched.
+- Sheehan (1-0) gets the start for the Dodgers, his third of the season.

-- In his most recent appearance on Wednesday, the left-hander went seven scoreless innings against the Los Angeles Angels while surrendering five hits.
+- In his most recent time out on Saturday, the right-hander tossed six innings against the Houston Astros, giving up two earned runs while surrendering three hits.

 © 2023 Data Skrive.
 All rights reserved.